 Montreal smoked meat plays the starring role in an iconic Canadian sandwich.
 The curing process was created in Ottoman Empire Turkey and brought to North America by Romanian Jews.
 Quite the journey, I’m sure you’ll agree.

-Then known as pastrama, hence the New York pastrami, Montreal smoked meat is a kosher salt and coriander/black pepper spice-rubbed beef brisket, which is cured and smoked for up to ten days, carefully watched and turned regularly.
-One smoked, it is finally steamed for several hours, before being sandwich-ready.
+Then known as pastrama, hence the New York pastrami, Montreal smoked meat is a kosher salt and coriander/black pepper spice-rubbed beef brisket, which is cured and smoked for up to ten days, carefully watched, and turned regularly.
+Once smoked, it is finally steamed for several hours, before being sandwich-ready.

 The juicy and flavourful sliced brisket is piled high between thin pieces of rye bread with lots of yellow mustard, and a kosher dill pickle on the side.
 To call this sandwich indulgent would be an understatement!

 This Canadian classic, which can be found in all Jewish delis, especially the famous Schwartz’s in Montréal, is usually served with Cott’s Cherry Cola, but a pint of Molson’s Export Ale is pretty good company too.